google/shaderc/README.md

 For building, testing, and profiling Shaderc, the following tools should be installed regardless of your OS:

+- A C++17 compiler.
+Recent versions of Clang, GCC, and MSVC work.
 - [CMake](http://www.cmake.org/) 3.14 or later: for generating compilation targets.
     - Shaderc is tested with cmake 3.17.2
 - [Python 3](http://www.python.org/): for utility scripts and running the test suite.